Skip to main content

 Determine Your Emergency Savings Target

-If you want to set your goal based on your expenses, total up your essential costs for the month, like include housing, food, healthcare, utilities, transportation, and minimum debt payments.¹
+• Average Expense Method: Total up your essential costs for the month, including housing, food, healthcare, utilities, transportation, and minimum debt payments.2

-Ultimately, it’s up to you to determine how much you want to save, whether that’s just a few months or more than a year.²
+Ultimately, it’s up to you to determine how much you want to save.

 Using and Rebuilding Your Emergency Fund

 Remember, your emergency savings are there to help you during times of financial strain.
-If you’re experiencing an emergency, use your savings to help you cover your expenses, even if you haven’t hit your goal.³ You could always rebuild your savings once the emergency passes.
-Just revisit your budget.
+If you’re experiencing an emergency, use your savings to help you cover your expenses, even if you haven’t hit your goal.3 You could always rebuild your savings once the emergency passes.
+Consider revisiting your budget and reallocating funds from one goal, like a vacation, toward your emergency fund rebuild.
+Keep contributing until it’s replenished.
+Then you can go back to saving for that vacation!

 Where to Keep Your Emergency Fund